 Starting up a new business or growing your existing business is no easy task.
 It takes hard work, time and money to grow a business, and many new and small companies struggle to find the funding they need.

-As a business owner, it can be difficult to find the security to take out a loan for your organisation, especially if you have no significant assets yet and a non-existent credit score.
-The government have introduced a range of initiatives that are designed to help small businesses get themselves off the ground by encouraging banks to lend to them.
+As a business owner, it can be difficult to find the security to take out a business loan for your organisation, especially if you have no significant assets yet and a non-existent credit score.
+The government have introduced a range of initiatives that are designed to help small and start-up businesses get themselves off the ground by encouraging banks to lend to them.

 One of the most notable of these government initiatives is the Enterprise Finance Guarantee (EFG) scheme, which was designed to help businesses that have previously been turned down for lending.